Scholarships & Awards

 IPWLS Scholarship Application;

-What motivated you to begin the study of Portuguese and what role do you anticipate the Portuguese language will play in your future?
-Discuss any specific career goals for the future or any community involvement that might be pertinent to the question.
-What additional information would you like the Scholarship Committee to consider in evaluating your application?
+Tell us your story!
+What motivated you to study Portuguese?
+What are your plans at Rhode Island College and how is Portuguese a part of them?
+What role do you anticipate the Portuguese language will play in your future?
+Discuss any specific career goals for the future or any community involvement that might be pertinent to the question including leadership roles you have undertaken.
+What additional information would you like the selection committee to consider in evaluating your application?

 Notice of Awards